 A limited amount of tuition assistance is available throughout the year to adults and youth who otherwise cannot afford to participate in Pratt’s programs.
 This award will give the recipient credit towards classes or workshops.
 If awarded, Tuition Assistance will cover 50% or 75% of the specified class.
 Tuition Assistance is only applicable to the class requested and is only applied to tuition.
 Participants will be responsible for supply fees and materials associated with their chosen class.
 Fees and the balance of tuition must be paid at the time of registration.

 The award is based on financial need.
 Applicants may be beginning, intermediate or advanced students.

 Tuition Assistance application forms are not considered registration forms for classes.
 Recipients will be advised of any award and must register for the class at that time, space in the class permitting.
-This application is for the current session only and will not be carried forward.
 Completion of a Tuition Assistance application form does not guarantee you will be awarded Tuition Assistance. :

 All applications must include the following information

 Incomplete applications will not be eligible for consideration